 What are DSA’s Goals?

 Here in Portland, we work toward those goals through a variety of labor, electoral, direct action, and mutual aid campaigns.
 We also organize educational events like panel discussions and book clubs, as well as happy hours and other social activities that help us connect and grow with other like-minded individuals.
-You can get a snapshot of what we’re up to right now by looking through our calendar.
-For a more complete picture, check out the first two issues of our print newsletter and its 2017 precursor:
+Check out our calendar to find out about meetings and events.
+For a more complete picture of our chapter, check out the first two issues of our print newsletter and its 2017 precursor:

 OK, But What Exactly is Socialism?

 Glad you asked.
 Despite socialism’s re-emergent and growing popularity in U.S. politics and culture, many people still struggle with a consistent answer to this question.
-This shouldn’t be too surprising though, since in the wake of decades of anti-communist cold war rhetoric most of the information floating around the mainstream media about what defines “socialism” spans from misinformed to flat out wrong.
+This shouldn’t be too surprising though.
+In the wake of decades of anti-communist cold war rhetoric most of the information floating around the mainstream media about what defines “socialism” spans from misinformed to flat out wrong.

 While there are lots of different tendencies under the broad tent that is “socialism” there is a common understanding among all of them that socialism is a system based on: